JugalBili/speech-to-speech/README.md

  - LLM: Returns a responce to your prompt
  - TTS: Synthesizes LLM output to speech

 ![Pipeline Diagram](./images/pipeline.png)

+> TODO:
+>  - Web-search capabilities to allow local LLM to get up-to-date information
+>  - Implement a RAG as knowledge base

 ## Table of Contents
 - [Speech to Speech Pipeline](#speech-to-speech-pipeline)
   - [Table of Contents](#table-of-contents)
   - [Requirements](#requirements)